joe-boadi/joe-boadi/README.md

 # 💫 About Me:
 Hello, I'm Joe.
 A full-stack engineer.
-Creating templates for web design as well as APIs and tools. <br>I'm passionate about collaborating with innovative minds and dedicated engineers. <br>I specialize in JavaScript and Python and I'm currently working on projects in Golang and C++. <br>Let's connect and create something awesome together!
+Creating templates for web design as well as APIs and tools. <br>I'm passionate about collaborating with innovative minds and dedicated engineers. <br>I am a fan and enthusiast of JavaScript and Python, I'm currently working on projects in Golang and C++. <br>Let's connect and create something awesome together!

 ## 🌐 Socials: